engineyard/ey-docs/pages/ssh-connect.md

 # Connect to your instance via SSH

-Once you have [[setup your keys|ssh-setup]] locally, [[added your keys|ssh-add-to-appcloud]] to AppCloud and [[installed the keys|ssh-install]] to your applications environment, you are now ready to connect to your instance(s) via an SSH client.
+Once you have [[setup your keys|ssh-setup]] locally, [[added your keys|ssh-add-to-appcloud]] to Cloud and [[installed the keys|ssh-install]] to your applications environment, you are now ready to connect to your instance(s) via an SSH client.

 There are two methods to start an ssh session: